vyuldashev/laravel-queue-rabbitmq/README.md

-RabbitMQ driver for Laravel
+RabbitMQ Queue driver for Laravel
 ======================

 ####Installation

-Require this package in your composer.json and run composer update:
+Require this package in your composer.json and run composer update (IMPORTANT!
+DO NOT USE "dev-master"):

-	"fintech-fab/laravel-queue-rabbitmq": "4.2"
+	"fintech-fab/laravel-queue-rabbitmq": "5.0"

 or run: